Social Distortion discography

 After the release of the White Light, White Heat, White Trash album, Social Distortion took another hiatus and Ness pursued a solo career and released two albums (Cheating at Solitaire and Under the Influences) in 1999.
-Tragedy struck on February 29, 2000 when their longtime guitarist Dennis Danell died from an apparent brain anyuerism.
+Tragedy struck on February 29, 2000 when their longtime guitarist Dennis Danell died from an apparent brain aneurysm.
 After debating whether to break up, or to move on with a new guitarist, Ness decided to hire a new guitarist, Jonny "2 Bags" Wickersham, who would stay with the band permanently.
 Also during that time, a new drummer, Charlie Quintana, was hired.
 From 2001 to 2004, the band had been touring semi-frequently, playing sold-out shows in the Los Angeles, California area and other cities.
 In September 2004, Social Distortion issued their long-awaited sixth album Sex, Love and Rock 'n' Roll, which was their second album to peak in the top 40 of the Billboard 200, at number 31.
 The album's lead single, "Reach for the Sky", became another one of Social Distortion's biggest hits in the fall of 2004.
 Prior to the release of that album, longtime bassist John Maurer, who had remained with the band for 20 years, decided to leave Social Distortion and Rancid's Matt Freeman replaced him on tour for a few months and then the band hired their current bassist Brent Harding.
 Social Distortion released their seventh studio album, Hard Times and Nursery Rhymes, on January 18, 2011.

-During the bands set at Hellfest 2022, Ness commented on stage that the band was set to enter the studio in September of 2022 to start recording.
+During the band's set at Hellfest 2022, Ness commented on stage that the band was set to enter the studio in September 2022 to start recording.
 The band then played a new song off the aforementioned forthcoming album.